Trinitas School of Nursing (TSON)

 Trinitas School of Nursing was one of the first nursing schools in the nation to integrate simulation technology into its curriculum.
 Through grants, the Learning/Simulation Center

 is furnished with state-of-the-art simulation equipment such as high-fidelity patient simulators and computers.
-All nursing courses are offered in a blended format utilizing the ANGEL learning management system.
+All nursing courses are offered in a blended format utilizing the Canvas learning management system.
 All of these educational technologies promote active learning and help assist the faculty in moving students towards their professional role as safe, competent nurses.

 In 2004, TSON entered a partnership with the College of Saint Elizabeth